 - Evidence-based high-quality service delivery

-- Teaching and mentorship opportunities
+- Advocacy, teaching and mentorship opportunities

 Covered service areas include: general psychiatry, schizophrenia, mood disorders, child and adolescent psychiatry, geriatric psychiatry, substance use, pain treatment and eating disorders.
 The fellow will also be exposed to the Psychiatric Occupational Therapy/Medicine Consult Service.

 2016 Fellowship Alumnus